-When you click buy, the mobile website/ mobile app you used will trigger the UPI payment link.
+When you click to buy, the mobile website/ mobile app you used will trigger the UPI payment link.
 Now, you are taken to the pay screen of the UPI app.
 Here, the transaction information is verified and a click followed by entry of a secure PIN completes the purchase.

-How safe is UPI?
+How safe is the Unified Payment Interface?

 It is safe as the customers only share a virtual address and provide no other sensitive information.
-The ‘virtual payment address’ is alias to your bank account.
+The ‘virtual payment address’ is an alias to your bank account.

-Merchant payments, remittances, bill payments among others.
+Merchant payments, remittances, and bill payments among others.

 The per transaction limit is Rs.1 lakh.

 UPI Payment Service Providers: Banks vs Wallets

 Currently, Unified Payment Interface has permitted only banks to be registered as Payment Service Providers (which means they can run bank accounts).
 But this scope can get wider and perhaps even include wallets later.